Intern/Write for AsAmNews

-Interns will gain valuable experience writing blog posts and selecting stories featured on AsAmNews.
+Reporting interns will gain valuable experience writing news stories and selecting stories featured on AsAmNews.
 You’ll work with a long time professional journalist and receive constant feedback on your work.

 Here’s what past interns have said about their experience:

 “My experience at AsAmNews has been very valuable.
 Through this internship, I became comfortable with completing a thorough news write up in a quick time frame.
 When I began to write stories with original reporting, I was able to practice finding and interviewing sources, often within one day.
 Constant feedback from the editor helped me refine my writing and news judgment.
 Along the way, I also gained a sense of what types of headlines and copy perform better on social media.

 “AsAmNews’s content reflects the diversity of Asian America’s interests.
 During my time with the site, I had the opportunity to interview social workers, activists and authors.
 I wrote about topics from new music videos to protests of ICE detention centers.
 Overall, this internship would be a great fit for those looking to sharpen their foundational journalism skills and produce published clips.”

 “Interning for AsAmNews was a great educational experience.
 I learned how to work in social media for a news organization, which was very rewarding to see the growth on Instagram during my internship and that my work was paying off.
 Randall was also helpful in making sure all my work was the best it could be before being published.”